 8. Takayama (G) – Day 9 (2 nights)

 We loved walking around in the narrow cobblestoned streets lined with charming old wooden houses with small shops, cafes, and restaurants.
-Takayama has a unique and cozy atmosphere, and walking around in the old part of Takayama makes you feel like you are back in the Edo/ Samurai-period.
+Takayama has a unique and cozy atmosphere, and walking around in the old part of Takayama makes you feel like you are back in the Edo/Samurai period.
 There is a wide and calm river running through the city, with several bridges, making it even more picture-perfect.

 Takayama has several nice ryokans (traditional Japanese inns), and we stayed in one of them – the Yamakyu Ryokan (one of the most affordable ryokans in Japan).
 We loved it, especially the onsen and the traditional dinner and breakfast were awesome.

 Sake is one of Takayama’s specialties.
-Tayakama has some of Japans oldest sake breweries, and the Sanmachi Suji area is where you will find several of them.
+Tayakama has some of Japan’s oldest sake breweries, and the Sanmachi Suji area is where you will find several of them.
 Here you can buy sake bottles and small sample bottles to bring back home, the perfect gift.

 You can find several small hillside shrines and temples in Takayama, plus several nice museums.
 We loved Takayama, and think it is a real must-visit place if you are visiting Japan.
-Spend at least a whole day in the beautifully preserved old city of Takayama, and indulge in old Japan history and museums.
+Spend at least a whole day in the beautifully preserved old city of Takayama, and indulge in old Japanese history and museums.

-The famous Takayama Festival is held in the old town twice a year – at spring (14th – 15th of April) and autumn (9th – 10th of October) and is a great and fun experience.
+The famous Takayama Festival is held in the old town twice a year – in spring (14th – 15th of April) and autumn (9th – 10th of October) and is a great and fun experience.
 Takayama Festival is considered to be one of Japan’s best festivals.

 If you want to see and hike some of the Japanese Alps, you can take a bus from Takayama Bus Station up to Norikura Bus Terminal (2700 meters above sea level).
 This is near the summit of Mount Norikuradake, a 3028-meter high volcano located east of Takayama.
 Here you can go for walks further into the mountains.
 This hike is especially popular during autumn (mid-September till October) as this is the first part of Japan to get autumn colors.
 It is also popular for skiing during winter.
 Or you can take The Shin-Hotaka Ropeway that gives you a spectacular view of the northern part of the Japanese Alps, where you can also take onsen/ hot spring.